HSF/hsf.github.io/gsoc/guideline.md

 ## Instructions for Adding a New Project

-Proposals are attached to aproject (e.g. ROOT, CMS...).
+Proposals are attached to a project (e.g. ROOT, CMS...).
 If you want to add a project for your proposal, you need to create a Markdown file describing your project in `_gsocprojects/YEAR` directory (must start with `project_`, look at [HSF project](https://raw.githubusercontent.com/HSF/hsf.github.io/master/_gsocprojects/2019/project_HSF.md) for an example).
 This is a very simple file, containing only a *front matter* section that defines the attributes of